yufeiwang63/RLproject/README.md

-This is the course project for the RL in PKU.
+This is the course project for Reinforcement Learning in PKU.